Copypants/flapi/README.md

 });
 ```

 You only need to authorize your application once.
-If you're passing the token and secret, you can skip steps 2 and 3 described in the quickstart above.
+If you're passing the token and secret, you can skip steps 2 and 3 described in the quick start above.

 ## Examples
 Using this module within express or any other node server framework should be fairly straight forward.
-I've provided a simple example within the [wiki](https://github.com/joelongstreet/flapi/wiki/Simple-Express-Example) of this project.
-One of the primary goals of this example is to demonstrate the importance of persisting the `oauth_token` and the `oauth_token_secret`.
+Check out the examples directory of this project for more details.

 ## Running the Tests
-To run the tests please make sure you've installed the project's dev dependencies and have the following environment variables set:
+To run the tests, please make sure you've installed the project's dev dependencies and have the following environment variables set:

 * `FLICKR_KEY` - Your flickr application's key
 * `FLICKR_SECRET` - Your flickr application's secret
 * `FLICKR_USERNAME` - Your flickr user name, used to simulate a yahoo and flickr app authentication flow
 * `FLICKR_PASSWORD` - Your flickr password, used to simulate a yahoo and flickr app authentication flow

+### With Auth
-Calling `make test` from the root of the project will run all tests in the correct order.
+Calling `make test-with-auth` from the root of the project will run all tests in the correct order.

 On occasion, the numerous flickr redirects required to simulate authentication will fail.
 This causes every subsequent test to then fail.
-If you're running tests and experience this oddity, simply run again.
+If you're running tests and experience this oddity, just run again.

+### Standard
+You can skip the auth steps and still test all the API methods by running `make test`.
+For this to work, you'll also need the following environment variables set:

+* `FLICKR_OAUTH_USER_TOKEN` - Can retrieve this from the standard auth above.
+* `FLICKR_OAUTH_USER_SECRET` - Can retrieve this from the standard auth above.
+* `FLICKR_NSID` - Can retrieve this from the standard auth above.
+* `FLICKR_USERNAME` - Not currently used in the tests, but good to include anyways